backupAL-Az/backupAL-Az/README.md

 - 🌱 I have an Engineer background  and I am focusing on field of software development, cybersecurity and ethical hacking.

 - 📫 I use this platform to share my previous work.
-Of course, my current work is private.👀
+Unless, my current work is private.👀

 ## GitHub Streak